Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 You can use the command<br>
     tail -f log/development.log
 To watch the dev log.  *If there is any way to get more verbose, detailed debug information please post here!*

+***Once I get my seed running, how do I disable outside logins?***<br>
+Quick answer: If you remove "registrable" from app/models/user.rb it will remove the "Sign up" link on the login page.